stevegeek/quo/README.md

   end
 end
 q = MyCollectionBackedQuery.new
-q.eager? # is it 'eager'?
+q.collection? # is it a collection under the hood?
 Yes it is! q.count # '3'
 ```